Legislative Affairs

 About Legislative Affairs

-Learn how NADA Legislative Affairs protects and promotes franchised auto and truck dealerships' interests before Congress.
-Find the latest legislation affecting the automotive retail industry, including issues such as auto finance, tax policy, vehicle commerce, fuel economy and the environment, as well as grassroots.
+NADA Legislative Affairs protects and promotes franchised auto and truck dealerships' interests before Congress.
+We focus on the latest legislation affecting the automotive retail industry.